History of the ALCRC

 Finally the ancient sport of lure coursing is making a comeback in Australia!

 The Adelaide Lure Coursing & Racing Club was formed in March 2014 by a meeting of a small group of interested people, at this meeting our first Committee was selected.
-Two main members, Rebecca Kaesler and Robb Hassett were determined for South Australia to be involved in the great sport of lure coursing and soon rallied people together and introduced them to the physical fun and pure instinct that their canine companions could become involved in.
+Rebecca Kaesler, Karen Pratt and Robb Hassett were determined for South Australia to be involved in the great sport of lure coursing and soon rallied people together and introduced them to the physical fun and pure instinct that their canine companions could become involved in.

 At first a small group of people would meet at Shooters Park, Virginia which has a straight track with a drag lure.
 Since then the club's events have been varied from straight tracks, oval racing at Emerley Park Greyhounds in Two Wells and also short lure races using a home made battery operated continuous lure coursing machine.
 Members would meet regularly once a month for social events and fun days.
 Rebecca also realised the benefit of social media and set up a facebook page to help gain community awareness along with the benefit of those great photos of dogs doing what they enjoy.....running!